frankiejarrett/expire-passwords/readme.txt

 3. Users are not permitted to use the same password two times in a row during reset.

 == Changelog ==

+= 0.5.0 - December 23, 2016 =

+* Tweak: Indicate support for WordPress 4.7 and require at least 4.0.
+* Fix: Destroy all sessions after login with an expired password.

 = 0.4.0 - April 13, 2016 =